Along-the-skies/VasuOS/README.md

 - Referred for about 5 days
 - coded for about 5 hours -_-
-- and the main thing is MY PRO FRONTEND DESIGNER SAID HONESTLY THIS LOOKS GOOOOD
+- and the main thing is MY PRO FRONTEND DESIGNER FRIEND SAID HONESTLY THIS LOOKS GOOOOD

 ## Project
 ### A Web OS that is named by my nickname